cjolowicz/blog/content/posts/hypermodern-python-05-documentation.md

-The [flake8-docstrings](https://gitlab.com/pycqa/flake8-docstrings) plugin uses the tool [pydocstyle](https://github.com/pycqa/pydocstyle) to check that docstrings are compliant with [PEP 257](https://www.python.org/dev/peps/pep-0257/).
+The [flake8-docstrings](https://gitlab.com/pycqa/flake8-docstrings) plugin uses the tool [pydocstyle](https://github.com/pycqa/pydocstyle) to check that docstrings are compliant with the style recommendations of [PEP 257](https://www.python.org/dev/peps/pep-0257/).
 Warnings range from missing docstrings to issues with whitespace, quoting, and docstring content.